About Scrimpr

 About Me

-I'm the person behind Scrimpr and a moderator of r/beermoneyuk, one of the UK's main personal finance communities.
+I’m the person behind Scrimpr, and a long-time active member of the UK’s personal finance and money-making communities on Reddit.

 My Story

-But I wasn't always so on it with money.
+But I wasn’t always so on it with money.
 During university, I got myself into overdraft and credit card debt.
-I spent a year paying it off using tips and tricks mostly from Martin Lewis's MoneySavingExpert site (before it was bought out).
+I spent a year paying it off using tips and tricks mostly from Martin Lewis’s MoneySavingExpert site.
 That experience taught me how much difference good information and efficient tools can make to financial decisions.

 I kept seeing the same questions over and over: “Which site gives the best cashback rate for Amazon?” or “What’s the highest signup bonus available for this bank account?”
 People were manually checking multiple sites and apps every time they wanted to find a deal.
 As someone with a technical background, I realised I could solve these problems by building tools that automated these comparisons.
 Scrimpr and Reddit are my hobbies when I’m not at work.
 But it’s all data, so I love it.